muppin/mastering-DevOps/Interview Questions/Ayushi.md

   - What is OOM error?
   - Difference between limit and request?
   - Difference between Scripted and declarative pipeline?
   - What is VPC?
+A Virtual Private Cloud (VPC) is a concept in cloud computing that allows an enterprise to create its own private network within a shared public cloud infrastructure.
   - What are the components of VPC?
   - What is config map and secrets?
   - Which encoding will you use in K8s for your secrets?
   - Is it good to use k8s provided in built encoding or u should use some other?